dtinth/it.js/README.md

 --
 `It` provides an identity function, just like `_.identity`, but much shorter.

-maps an array with itself... pretty useless
+This maps an array with itself...
+Pretty useless

 ```javascript
 console.log(_.map(numbers, It))